rachelv2/first_project/README.md

-# EncoreWorks: Supporting Longer Careers in Aging Societies.
+# EncoreWorks: Supporting Longer Careers in Aging Societies

 # Project overview
 Many countries are experiencing rapid population aging.
 As the share of people over 65 increases, the working-age population shrinks, creating pressure on economic productivity, pension systems, and labor markets.